RithikSathasivam23/GrootanCSV/README.md

   the table and the table is created dynamically in the same database.

  Drop your Previous CSV and add your new CSV

+  After uploading the CSV file you can see number of success and failures